-As Real Estate Developers Rush to Mine D.C.'s Affordable Housing Stock, Some Residents are Left in the Dust | BlackPressUSA
+As Real Estate Developers Rush to Mine D.C.’s Affordable Housing Stock, Some Residents are Left in the Dust | BlackPressUSA

 “If you rely on the property managers, especially when you’re dealing with low-income residents, some of them could try to take advantage,” Waters said.

-This article was produced as a project for the University of Southern California Center for Health Journalism’s National Fellowship.
+This article was published as a part of a journalism project for the University of Southern California Center for Health Journalism’s National Fellowship.
+Read the full series:

 This article was originally published at BlackPressUSA.com.